CuriousLocky/PPlusFilter/README.md

 To load the filter, open a terminal with administrative privilege, and run `regsvr32.exe {Path-to-the-built-DLL}`.

 To unload the filter, open a terminal with administrative privilege, and run `regsvr32.exe /U {Path-to-the-built-DLL}`.

+## Run included test
+After loading the filter, you can build and run the included `DummyMapFileWriter` in the folder with same name.

+Note that the video playing feature requires the installation of FFMpeg.
+You can download the needed libraries at https://github.com/BtbN/FFmpeg-Builds/releases.

+Choose, download and unzip `ffmpeg-master-latest-win64-lgpl-shared.zip`, and replace `FFmpegLoader.FFmpegPath` with the path to the unzipped `bin` folder.